uclaacm/studio-special-topics-tutorials/YarnSpinner/readme.md

 }
 ```

-Adding the default values allows your code to compile before you fix every instance of usage changed.
+Adding the default values allows your code to compile before you fix every instance of usage.

 An Image element is added to the class, and the HandleSetPic function sets the Image to a sprite, from its dictionary of pictures.
 Take a look into the handling logic: `args` is an array containing all the arguments in the original command line.